kubewarden/kubewarden-controller/ADOPTERS.md

 # ADOPTERS

 This document contains a non-exhaustive list of organizations that adopted Kubewarden.
-Feel free to add your organization to the list, with a link to your organization website.
+Please add your organization to the list, with a link to your organization's website.

-Assessing the kind of organizations who adopt Kubewarden is important to us.
+Knowing which organizations are adopting Kubewarden is important to us.
-First to our community, as it helps them to understand how similar organization benefits from the project.
+Firstly, to our community, as it helps us understand how organizations benefits from the project.
-But also for the project itself.
-It allows us to better understand how Kubewarden is being used which help us to influence its direction in the best way.
+Secondly, for the project itself.
+It allows us to better understand how Kubewarden is being used which helps us to best influence its direction.

 Being a CNCF project, Kubewarden requires a list of independent adopters to grow into the next stage.
-Sharing that you are using Kubewarden in production is one of the most meaningful contributions you can do.
+Sharing that you are using Kubewarden in production is the most meaningful contribution you can make.
+A healthy adopter list aids in moving to the next CNCF stage.

-# Organization
+# Organizations

 - [SUSE](http://www.suse.com/)
 - [Foresight Mining software Corporation](https://www.foresightmining.com/)